-The Financing Corporation entered into agreements to finance the UDI building on behalf of the Research Foundation until 2069, unless sooner terminated, and the Research Foundation makes payments to the Financing Corporation in an amount equal to 100% of debt service and any additional costs due (note 8).
+The Financing Corporation entered into agreements to lease the UDI building to the Research Foundation until 2069, unless sooner terminated, and the Research Foundation makes payments to the Financing Corporation in an amount equal to 100% of debt service and any additional costs due (note 8).
 Pursuant to GASB 87, the payments for principal reduce the related financing receivables (note 7) and the payments for interest are recorded as operating income.